izzycode/React_Routes/README.md

 # React Routes Practice

-Now that we've got the handle of creating components, let's work on creating a more dynamic site where the user can navigate to different pages.
-For this we are going to use the **react-router-dom** package.
-Go ahead and follow the instructions below.

-- Clone [THIS]() repository.
+- Clone this repository.
 It contains the necessary files to have a 4 page site.

 -  Read the  [documentation](https://reacttraining.com/react-router/web/example/basic) for the _react-router-dom_ package.